 For the series “skincare basics” I want to give you some advice on how to wash your face, what products to use, and what to avoid.

-Sorry, I hate introductions… let’s get into it right away.
+I hate introductions… so let’s get right into it.

 The most common mistakes:

--Not using anything.
+- Not using anything at all.
 While this might be better compared to using a bar soap it is still not ideal.
 Tap water it is definitely not ideal plus it doesn’t remove pollutants and other impurities.

 How often should you wash your face?

-You don’t need to wash your face more than twice/day - if you don’t wear makeup stick to once a day.
+You don’t need to wash your face more than twice a day and if you don’t wear makeup stick to once a day.

 Are there exceptions to this rule?